wangjie212/TSSOS/README.md

 then the standard monomial basis will be used.

 Two lines will be outputed.
-The first line is the size of blocks and the second line is the number of blocks of size corresponding to the first line.
+The first line is the size of blocks and the second line is the number of blocks with size corresponding to the first line.

-In most cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.
+In many cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.

 To exetute higher block hierarchies, repeatedly run